Cavorter/cavort/content/posts/2011-10-12-thoughts-on-a-new-module-base.md

 - LEGO

 ---
-Ri Co Le Go on Flickr has proposed a new module base for Micropolis. (<a href="http://www.flickr.com/photos/ricolego/6232026762" target="_blank">Composite example</a> and <a href="http://www.flickr.com/photos/ricolego/6231507513" target="_blank">Building Instructions</a>)
+Ri Co Le Go on Flickr has proposed a new module base for Micropolis. ([Composite example](http://www.flickr.com/photos/ricolego/6232026762) and [Building Instructions](http://www.flickr.com/photos/ricolego/6231507513))

 I started working on a comment on the image with my reactions and analysis and it got really big very quickly, so I decided to move it here instead.
 Please be sure to look at those links and the associated comments first for better context.